Learning to Adopt Generative AI: Introduction

 This study makes several theoretical contributions.
 First, we present a unified framework for understanding IT adoption dynamics and the digital divide, particularly in scenarios characterized by information uncertainty and learning dynamics.
-This model is extensible to the adoption of other emerging technologies beyond generative AI.
-Second, we introduce two novel theoretical constructs—the \emph{learning divide} and the \emph{belief trap}—which are broadly applicable and offer new perspectives on technology adoption barriers.
-Third, within the emerging literature on generative AI, we are among the first to document demographic-based disparities in utility per use and learning abilities among individuals, quantifying how these differences manifest in adoption outcomes through our structural model.
+Second, to empirically test this framework, our study leverages large-scale real-world usage data in which interaction with generative AI is voluntary, repeated, and consequential.
+This setting allows us to observe how beliefs about system capability evolve endogenously over time, how early noisy experiences shape subsequent adoption decisions, and how users self-select into or out of learning opportunities.
+As a result, we are able to uncover dynamic mechanisms that are mechanically ruled out in experimental designs with mandated exposure.
+Therefore, our paper presents a complementary approach to prior experimental studies that examine short-run productivity or learning effects under controlled exposure \citep{humlum2024adoption, noy2023experimental, haslberger2023no}.
+Third, our paper introduces two novel theoretical constructs, the \emph{learning divide} and the \emph{belief trap}, which are broadly applicable and offer new perspectives on technology adoption barriers.
+Fourth, with regard to the emerging literature on generative AI, we are among the first to document social characteristics-based disparities in both utility per use and learning ability and to quantify how these differences translate into adoption outcomes through a structural model.
+Finally, we map our empirical estimates into counterfactual policy evaluations, contributing evidence on the effectiveness of potential interventions to mitigate divides in generative AI adoption.

-Our paper also generates practical implications for multiple stakeholders.
-For generative AI providers, the presence of the utility gap underscores the imperative to implement inclusive design practices to enhance the tool's value for underprivileged users.
-Moreover, our observation of learning disparity and belief trap suggests the importance of reducing information asymmetry through tutorials and training programs.
-This responsibility also extends to governments and non-profit organizations (NGOs).
-Those institutions can leverage our findings to design training programs and outreach initiatives that specifically target demographic groups we identified as susceptible to slower learning or belief traps.